 How to Recover Files Deleted from Mac Trash

 If you’re running a Mac and would like to recover files deleted permanently from Mac hard drive, please finish those steps:

-- Check all the files you need and then specify a proper drive to save those files after pressing the “Save” button in the lower right corner.
+- Check all the files you need and then click Recover to specify a proper drive to save those files.

 Reasons for Deleting Files